wp-plugins/login-box/readme.txt

 But if you eat HTML and CSS in breakfast, see the files of the default Login-box themes.
 It's easy, I assure!

+== Screenshots ==

+1. The Login-box opened into a blog
+2. Login-box options at the WordPress Panel

 == Options ==

 Open login-box.php in a text editor or in embbed WordPress Plug-in editor, and find this lines: